tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     ![Azure portal screenshot showing the Azure Cloud Shell first launch experience.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image94.png "Azure Cloud Shell PowerShell")

-2. Create a new script the Cloud Shell using **code** by typing the following:
+2. Create a new script in the Cloud Shell using **code** by typing the following:

     ```s
     code